r-grandorder/tri-hermes/en/pages/Trial/Kingprotea.md

 Your mind and memories are both still sharp, but they're having trouble accessing what happened here.

 **A：???:**
-You're now essentially back to square one...a rookie Master who barely knows what {(M) he's/(F) she's} doing.
+You're now essentially back to square one...a rookie Master who barely knows what [♂ he's /♀ she's] doing.

 **A：???:**
 Ah, well.
 I suppose I'll have to pull out all the stops to help your sorry ass!